-Revenues by geography is determined by the location of the customer.
+Revenue by geography is determined by the location of the customer.

+In fiscal year 2006, Pain Therapeutics, Endo and Voyager accounted for 34%, 20% and 4% of the Company's total revenues, respectively.
 In fiscal year 2005, Pain Therapeutics, Endo and Voyager accounted for 17%, 26% and 25% of the Company's total revenues, respectively.
 In fiscal year 2004, Pain Therapeutics and Voyager accounted for 29% and 18% of the Company's total revenues, respectively.